A Coaching Retreat

-The First Female Changemaker Podcast Retreat In a Stunning Private Ecological Paradise in Arizona
+The First Women Podcasters Retreat In A Stunning Private Ecological Paradise in Arizona

 For our first podcasting retreat, we have picked a jewel in the Arizona ecological crown, near Tucson.
-You probably have never heard of the El Coronado Ranch where only a few have ever had a chance to discover this magical property.
+You can be one of the few who have had a chance to discover this magical property.

 Juliette Roy, Founder, Be Your Change

 Join Us For A Very Special Weekend.

 There is no better time to start your podcast.
 The podcasting industry is booming and is craving diverse voices and perspectives.

 The world needs your unique voice.
 Learn how to share positive and inspiring stories that can help everyone to take action to address the many challenges of our times.

 Take the time to slow down from your busy life, enjoy nature and get inspired to reach your creative space with a like-minded community of women.
 Explore and learn the world of podcasting from your instructors.

 After 4 nights and 4 days, you will leave with this concrete take away: